magerton/drillinginfo-data-import/README.md

 7. Point your web browser to your EC2 IP address and login as user rstudio with password rstudio (I believe)
 8. Run the import scripts
 9. To move files from the remote EC2 instance to your local machine
-    a. it's probably best to use `rsync` to ensure files completely transferred:
+    a. it's probably best to use `rsync` which computes hashes of transferred files to check they are completely transferred:
         ```sh
         rsync -chavzP -f '- /*/*/' --stats rstudio@99.99.99.99:REMOTE_PROJECT_DIRECTORY/intermediate_data LOCAL_PROJECT_DIRECTORY/
         ```